Mohs Surgery for Skin Cancer in Northwest Arkansas

 Why Choose Ozark Dermatology?

-Fellowship-Trained Mohs Surgeons
+Board Certified Mohs Surgeons

 Locations & Scheduling

-Mohs surgery is offered at both our:
+Mohs skin cancer removal surgery is offered at both our:

 - Fayetteville Clinic: 4375 N. Vantage Drive